nea89o/ModDevWiki/docs/mixins/index.md

 ### Non destructive mixins

-When mixing into a class you would generally want that if another mod the exact same mixin, that both of your mixins would work.
-Especially if your mixin only works sometimes.
+When mixing into a class you would generally want that, if another mod has the exact same mixin, both of your mixins would work.
+Especially if your mixin only works sometimes (like being toggleable using a config option).

 I.e. if you want a mixin to color mobs, and your mod decides not to color a mob, another mod should be able to use the exact same mixin (just in their mod) to color those mobs.

 There are some general ground rules for achieving this behaviour:

  - Only use `:::java cir.setReturnValue()` or `:::java ci.cancel()` if your mod decides to act on something.
-The default action should be to pass through to the next mixin or vanilla by doing nothing.
+The default action should be to pass through to the next mixin or vanilla by doing nothing (`:::java return`ing from your inject).
  - Don't use `:::java @Redirect`.
 Only one mixin can ever use a `:::java @Redirect` on the same call.
 Only one redirect will ever work, even if your mod does nothing different with a given method call.
  - Don't use `:::java @Overwrite` (and don't overwrite without the annotation either, lol).
 Only one overwrite will ever work, even if your mod does nothing different with a given method call.